ioPush/ioPush-server/README.md

  * Send push notifications to Android, maybe other OS - Done, Android app to be published
  * Android application -> receive notifications - Tested in the [1st version](https://github.com/Oliv4945/ioPush)
  * Android application -> display user's record
- * Obvioulsy, have a nice design.
+ * Obviously, have a nice design.
 But I am far away from being a good designer, so if some people want to help or submit pull request, your are welcome !

 ## Examples to send data
 All examples are for POST request as issue a GET is most often simple.
 If you need some help just ask me or open an issue.